ckormanyos/real-time-cpp/readme.txt

 The following compilers are available:
   GCC 4.7.2 for avr-unknown-elf : For ATMEL(R) AVR(R)
   GCC 4.7.2 for arm-unknown-eabi: For ARM(R) Cortex(TM)-M3 and ARM(R) A8
+  (still needed) GCC for MIPS 4K.

-These compilers have been built in MinGW and moved to the solution to a convenient location in the tools directory.
+The compilers that are present have been built in MinGW and moved to the solution.
+They have been subsequently stored in a convenient location in the tools directory.
+The make-files are aware of the location of their respective tool chains and it is not necessary to add any kind of path information to the PC operating system or to Visual Studio(R).